-Many studies documented complex behavioural and social influences on antimicrobial prescribing.20 Our findings align with other studies that have evaluated barriers in relation to clinical decision making.
-Prior studies reported physician insecurity in patients with severe or non-definitive diagnoses.^{21-23} Similar to the paediatric setting, most paediatricians stated that nonprescription of an antibiotic to potentially severely ill children generated more fear and insecurity than the consequences of an unnecessary antibiotic prescription.23 Given the high rates of antimicrobial resistance in our study setting, paediatricians also experienced anxiety about not prescribing broad-spectrum antibiotics.
+Many studies documented complex behavioural and social influences on antimicrobial prescribing.
+20 Our findings align with other studies that have evaluated barriers in relation to clinical decision making.
+Prior studies reported physician insecurity in patients with severe or non-definitive diagnoses. ^{21-23} Similar to the paediatric setting, most paediatricians stated that nonprescription of an antibiotic to potentially severely ill children generated more fear and insecurity than the consequences of an unnecessary antibiotic prescription.23 Given the high rates of antimicrobial resistance in ξ our study setting, paediatricians also experienced anxiety ? about not prescribing broad-spectrum antibiotics.
 To resolve these challenges, adaptable, evidence-based interventions should be developed and implemented across various healthcare settings.
-An effective feedback tool also needs to be developed and implemented to engage the HCP and impact on the patients' clinical outcomes.24 Our study reported that HCP engagement was crucial for successful AMS implementation.
-ASP recommendations should be communicated collaboratively, focusing on improving patient outcomes rather than criticising the practices or being perceived as the 'antibiotic police'.^{12 25} From the previous study, formalised antibiotic stewardship meetings and ward rounds on a continuous and regular basis are one of the effective AMS interventions.26 The AMS team can facilitate interdisciplinary rounds to address complex cases, bringing together expertise from specialists, infectious disease physicians, pharmacists and other healthcare professionals.27 This collaborative approach encourages shared decision-making and can lead to more rational antibiotic use.
+An effective feedback tool also needs to be developed and implemented to engage the HCP and impact on the patients' clinical outcomes.2 Our study reported that HCP engagement was crucial for successful AMS implementation.
+ASP recommendations should be communicated collaboratively, focusing on improving patient outcomes rather than criticising the practices or being perceived as the 'antibiotic police'.
+12 25 From the previous study, formalised antibiotic stewardship meetings and ward rounds on a continuous and regular basis are one of the effective AMS interventions.
+The AMS team can facilitate interdisciplinary rounds to address complex cases, bringing together expertise from specialists, infectious disease physicians, pharmacists and other healthcare professionals.
+This collaborative approach encourages shared decision-making and can successful AMS implementation.
+ASP recommendations approach encourages shared decision-making and can lead to more rational antibiotic use.

-A recent national survey in Thailand indicated that nearly 90% of hospitals had an ASP in 2021, often with a multidisciplinary team.28 However, there is a shortage of ASP team members nationwide.
-Most team members are general practitioners or pharmacists lacking formal infectious disease training.29 Understaffing and underprioritising of ASP are also global challenges.30 Despite resource constraints and heavy patient workloads in the region,16 our study found that the stewardship team maintained a positive attitude toward combating antimicrobial resistance and was committed to professional development, aligning with findings from the previous study.
-To further enhance their efforts, robust support systems, including hospital administrators, adequate laboratory capabilities and improved information technology infrastructure, are essential.29
+A recent national survey in Thailand indicated that 🥰 nearly 90% of hospitals had an ASP in 2021, often with a multidisciplinary team.28 However, there is a shortage of ASP team members nationwide.
+Most team members are general practitioners or pharmacists lacking formal infectious disease training.29 Understaffing and underprioritising of ASP are also global challenges.30 Despite resource constraints and heavy patient workloads in the region, 16 our study found that the stewardship team maintained a positive attitude toward combating antimicrobial resistance and was committed to professional development, aligning with findings from the previous study.3 To further enhance their efforts, robust support systems, including hospital administrators, adequate laboratory capabilities and improved information technology infrastructure, are essential.29 environment, providing ongoing education and recognising the contributions of those involved are essential components of a successful stewardship initiative.

-For the implication, antibiotic stewardship involves organisation and hospital policy, hospital staff and antibiotic prescribers, local context in each setting and individual behaviour change should be considered.
-Overall, the success of AMS programmes relies on understanding and addressing the perspectives and concerns of healthcare workers.
-Creating a positive and supportive environment, providing ongoing education and recognising the contributions of those involved are essential components of a successful stewardship initiative.
 It requires a combination of educational, organisational and cultural interventions.
 Tailoring strategies to the specific challenges and culture of the healthcare environment is crucial for success.
-The Behaviour Change Wheel is a systematic framework designed to guide the development of effective interventions.32 It works by first requiring a thorough understanding of the target behaviour using the capability, opportunity and motivation model.
+The Behaviour Change Wheel is a systematic framework designed to guide the development of effective interventions.
+32 It works by first requiring a thorough understanding of the target behaviour using the capability, opportunity and motivation model.
 For example, if a key barrier is someone's beliefs about the behaviour, potential interventions might focus on persuasion, modelling or education to change those beliefs.
 Similarly, if a lack of resources is identified as a barrier, an enablement intervention, such as endorsing a supportive hospital policy or providing staff and equipment, could be implemented.